 - Affectionate Parody: His parody of Sherlock gained some controversy from viewers who thought he was disrespecting the series.
 Jack replied that it was "a parody FROM a fan TO the fans", and that making a parody couldn't pay it any higher praise.

-- Alcohol-Induced Idiocy: Chad's antics make frat boys look positively like teetotalers by comparison.
+- Alcohol-Induced Idiocy: Chad's antics make frat boys look like teetotalers by comparison.

-- Alternate Character Interpretation: His interpretation of Kermit the Frog as a surly, bitter drunk with frequent fantasies of violence.
+- Alternative Character Interpretation: His interpretation of Kermit the Frog as a surly, bitter drunk with frequent fantasies of violence.

 - Ambiguously Evil

 - Angrish: Those comments in ALL CAPS in Your Grammar Sucks.

 - Artifact Title: The questions in Yesterday I Asked You aren't asked the day before the episode any more.
 They are now asked about a week beforehand so that Jack can stockpile episodes.